cangencer/salesforce-oauth2/README.md

-		At this point, the client application can use the access token to authorize requests against the resource server (the Force.com instance specified by the instance URL) via the REST APIs (6), providing the access token as an HTTP header in each request:
+		At this point, the client application can use the access token to authorize requests against the resource server (the Force.com instance specified by the instance URL) via the REST APIs, providing the access token as an HTTP header in each request:

 		Authorization: OAuth 00D50000000IZ3Z!AQ0AQDpEDKYsn7ioKug2aSmgCjgrPjG...